lendasat/lendamobile/docs/key_derivation.md

 }
 ```

 **Note:** Nostr keys are network-independent.
 The derived key is the same regardless of Bitcoin network.
+This path matches the LendaSat web SDK for cross-platform consistency (NOT the NIP-06 standard path of `m/44'/1237'/0'/0/0`).

 ### 3. Mnemonic Generation & Storage